Gokulakrishnan Balasubramanian, MD

 While the cause of heartburn (GERD) isn’t always known, there are many known risk factors, including:

-Patients with heartburn need a full evaluation of their esophageal anatomy and function.
+Patients with long-lasting or recurring heartburn need a full evaluation of their esophageal anatomy and function.

 This may include: